Manage GCP Apigee Environment IAM Policies

 member: user:jane@example.com

-The EnvironmentIamMember resource is non-authoritative: it adds one member to a role without affecting other members who already have that role.
-The member property accepts a single identity.
-This is the most granular option and can be combined with EnvironmentIamBinding resources as long as they manage different roles.
+The EnvironmentIamMember resource is non-authoritative: it adds one member to a role without affecting other members.
+This is useful when different teams manage access independently.
+You can combine EnvironmentIamMember with EnvironmentIamBinding as long as they don’t grant the same role.

 Beyond these examples

-These snippets focus on specific IAM management approaches: authoritative vs non-authoritative IAM management and role-level and member-level access control.
-They’re intentionally minimal rather than full access control configurations.
+These snippets focus on specific IAM management approaches: authoritative vs incremental IAM management and role and member assignment.
+They’re intentionally minimal rather than full access control solutions.

 The examples reference pre-existing infrastructure such as Apigee environments (orgId and envId references).
-They focus on IAM policy configuration rather than provisioning the underlying Apigee resources.
+They focus on configuring IAM permissions rather than provisioning the environments themselves.

 To keep things focused, common IAM patterns are omitted, including: